thirunar/dropwizard-authentication-example/README.md

 # Dropwizard Authentication
 This project illustrates how we can implement the authentication mechanism using Dropwizard and also tells about connecting Postgres data and creating few REST APIs for adding data to the database.
-In this example, I'm adding Person details (UserDetails) to the database.
+In this example, person details is being added to database using REST API after the authentication.

 ##Steps
 ```